wangzh12023/-_pygame/game_specific_introduction.md

 ## Game File Manage :rocket:
 - Attributes.py
     It contains:

--class Collidable:
+    ### class Collidable:
-    It is aimed to determine whether the event:collide occurs Classes maybe collided:
+    - It is aimed to determine whether the event:collide occurs
+    - Classes maybe collided:
-        obstacle npc boss monster portal
+        - obstacle npc boss monster portal
-    If one of them be collided,it will return true.
+    - If one of them be collided,it will return true.

 - BgmPlayer.py